 Enough about the galacta-whatevers.
 I am not pumping enough and need to increase my supply.
 How do I get fenugreek and how much should I take?

 Most capsules come in 610mg doses.
 Generally, lactation consultants recommend starting with taking 2 capsules, 3 times per day, with food (for a total of six capsules per day).
 If you don’t have any side effects at this amount (see below) AND you don’t smell like maple syrup, you can gradually increase the dosage up to 4 capsules, 3 times per day.
 More information on dosage is available here.

 What are you talking about with the maple syrup?

 Smelling like maple syrup is how you know that it’s working.
 Your sweat and urine will smell like you went on a pancake bender.
-Your baby might begin to smell that way, as well.
+Your baby might begin to smell that way as well.

 How long does it take to work?